 \subsubsection{Acrobot}

 We now test our approach on Acrobot \citep{Brockman2016Gym}, which has a continuous state space unlike the labyrinth environment.
 We specifically choose this control task because the nature of this environment makes exploration inherently difficult.
 The agent only has control of the actuator for the inner joint and has to transfer enough energy into the second joint in order to swing it to its goal state.
 We modify this environment so that each episode is at most $3000$ environment steps.
-We use the default reward setup in Acrobot, where the agent is rewarded with $-1$ at every environment step until it reaches its goal state where it receives a reward of 0.
+While this environment does admit an extrinsic reward, we ignore these rewards entirely.
 To measure the performance of our exploration approach, we measure the average number of steps per episode that the agent takes to move its second joint above a given line as per Figure~\ref{fig:acrobot_examples}.

 To demonstrate the ability of our method to learn a low dimensional abstract representation from pixel inputs, we use 4 consecutive pixel frames as input instead of the $6$-dimensional full state vector.
 We use a $4$-dimensional abstract representation of our state and results from experiments are shown in Table~\ref{tab:acrobot_hmaze_results}.
 Our method reaches the goal state more efficiently than the baselines.